-The person willing to contest the election has to be a citizen of India and has to satisfy the following age criteria
+The person wishing to contest the election has to be a citizen of India and has to satisfy the following age criteria

 - Lok Sabha (House of the People) – 25 years